Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: RELATED WORKS

 \subsection{Differentiable Microscopic Traffic Simulation}

-While differentiable physics simulation has been gaining popularity in recent years, differentiable traffic simulation is under-explored.
+While differentiable physics simulation has been gaining popularity in recent years, differentiable traffic simulation is under-explored, especially in applications for autonomous driving.
 In 2021, Andelfinger first introduced the potential of differentiable agent-based traffic simulation, as well as techniques to address discontinuities of control flow~\cite{Andelfinger_2021}.
 In his work, Andelfinger highlights continuous solutions for discrete or discontinuous operations such as conditional branching, iteration, time-dependent behavior, or stochasticity in forward simulation, ultimately enabling the use of automatic differentiation (autodiff) libraries for applications such as traffic light control.
 One key difference between our work and ~\cite{Andelfinger_2021} is that our implementation of differentiable simulation accounts for learning agents acting independently from agents following a car-following model, and is compatible with existing learning frameworks.
-In addition, we optimize traffic-related learning by defining analytical gradients rather than relying on auto-differentiation.
+In addition, we optimize traffic-related learning by defining analytical gradients rather than relying solely on auto-differentiation.
+Most recently, Son et al. proposed a novel differentiable hybrid traffic simulator that computes gradients for both macroscopic, or fluid-like, representations and agent-based microscopic representations, as well as the transitions between them~\cite{son2022traffic}.
+In our work, we focus solely on microscopic agent-based simulation to maintain relevance to autonomous driving frameworks.